fortrabbit/help/docs/install-symfony-5.md

 With that in place, any time you deploy your code, database changes will be applied immediately.
 If no database changes are required, nothing happens, so it is safe to run all the time.
 Just make sure to test your upgrades and migrations locally first.

-## Assets
+## Deploying compiled JS & CSS

-There is for now no possibility to use nodejs on our server.
-You need to build your assets locally (whether with [Encore](https://symfony.com/doc/current/frontend/encore/installation.html), [Webpack](https://www.npmjs.com/package/webpack), [Gulp](https://www.npmjs.com/package/gulp), [Grunt](https://www.npmjs.com/package/grunt), or the solution of your choice), and then upload it to your fortrabbit app.
+There currently is no possibility to use Node.js with our services.
+The build process to compile JS and CSS needs to run locally - whether with [Encore](https://symfony.com/doc/current/frontend/encore/installation.html), [Webpack](https://www.npmjs.com/package/webpack), [Gulp](https://www.npmjs.com/package/gulp), [Grunt](https://www.npmjs.com/package/grunt), or the solution of your choice).

 Compiled assets should not be under version control.
 So, instead of committing the build files to Git, you deploy them separately.
 Given the way our stacks are designed (Universal having persistent storage and Professional allowing horizontal scaling), deploying your assets will be done differently.

-### Universal stack
+### Deploying compiled assets for Universal Apps

 To deploy your compiled assets to your app, when using Universal stack, you can simply use rsync.
 It works great for this and it's easier than you might think: